Ukrainians have won the information war: historian Margaret MacMillan | DW | 07.03.2022

 I really do think this is Putin's war.
 Just as I think the Second World War in Europe was Hitler's war.

-How important a role does rhetoric and dialog play in averting crises such as these?
+How important a role does rhetoric and dialogue play in averting crises such as these?

 What do you make of the new "battle of the narratives" on social media?